 Here’s a few of the benefits and reasons I’m glad my kids are 6 years apart:

-From the moment Vivi was born, Addie wanted to (and has been able to) help.
+From the moment Vivi was born, Addie wanted to help.
 Having her around to (willingly) grab this or grab that during not only the early weeks of newborn haze, but the current survival-of-the-fittest toddler years has proved invaluable.

-Now that Vivi is a toddler, Addie is great at keeping an extra eye on Vivi when we're out and about and when I need to get something done around the house (SHOWER), Addie can hang with Vivi long enough for me to get things done.
+Now that Vivi is a toddler, Addie is great at keeping an extra eye on Vivi when we’re out and about and when I need to get something done around the house.

-Addie is still young enough to actually play with Vivi - in this picture she was teaching her how to draw ponies.
+Addie is still young enough to actually play with Vivi.

 Having Vivi around keeps Addie a lot younger than some of her friends without much younger siblings.
 She still plays dress up, house, school, and lots of pretend with Vivi around.
 They build forts, they watch Sesame Street and Addie helps Vivi with toddler iPad games, which she also happens to enjoy herself.

-Each Raised Similar to an Only Child 5 of 20
+5. Each Raised Similar To An Only Child

-Addie is in school Monday-Friday, meaning I have that time alone with Vivi.
-Addie had a good solid 6 years of solo time with her dad and me and it's nice to have similar solo time with Vivi as well, just yesterday we went on a little lunch date.
-It's fun to date your toddler.
+Addie is in school Monday through Friday, meaning I have that time alone with Vivi.
+Addie had a good solid 6 years of solo time with her dad and me and it’s nice to have similar solo time with Vivi as well, just yesterday we went on a little lunch date.
+It’s fun to date your toddler.

 They’re not forced (or even really able) to have the same interests, the same friends or the same hobbies.
 Each one is very unique in what they like and how they like to do it, but work very well together.